xcore/doc_tips_and_tricks/doc/fixed-point.rst

 other number as 16.16, then the first number must be shifted right 8 places prior to performing the addition or subtraction.

-Shfiting the number right 8 places will cause a rounding error; the final result can be incremented by if the seventh bit shifted out was a one bit in order to implement rounding.
+Shifting the number right 8 places will cause a rounding error; the final result can be incremented by one if the seventh bit shifted out was a one bit in order to implement rounding.
+This can be implemented efficiently by adding ``0x80`` to the final value prior to shifting.
+In the case of a series of additions into an accumulator, the accumulator can be initialised to ``0x80``.

 Multiplications of two numbers with representations X.Y and P.Q will result in a number with representation X+P.Y+Q; this number will not fit in a 32